rails/rails/guides/source/active_record_basics.md

 retrieved from a database without writing SQL statements directly and with less overall database access code.

+NOTE: If you are not familiar with relational database management systems (rDBMS), but want to know more, please do this tutorial.

 ### Active Record as an ORM Framework

 Active Record gives us several mechanisms, the most important being the ability